Sayed Hassan Akhlaq

-Sayed Hassan Akhlaq (سید حسن اخلاق) is an Afghan-born American academicand writer.
+Sayed Hassan Akhlaq (سید حسن اخلاق) is an Afghan-born American academic and writer.

 Life

 Akhlaq was born in 1976, in Sayghan City, in the province of Bamyan, Afghanistan.
 He immigrated to Iran when he was four years old.
 Finishing primary and secondary schools in Mashhad, he started to study classical religious seminaries (in Qum and Mashhad).

 Afterward he studied Islamic traditional courses and was educated in the field of Islamic Theology and Philosophy in Razavi University of Islamic Sciences.
 In 2022, Dr. Akhlaq gave a talk at Fairfield University where he shared his personal narrative.
 His presentation covered his time as a refugee, his approaches to nurturing critical thinking and propelling academic freedom in Afghanistan, and his subsequent exile due to his philosophical and political beliefs and teachings.

 He obtained his Master of Art degree in the field of Western philosophy from the Imam Khomeini International University and a doctorate (PhD) in Western philosophy from Allameh Tabatabai University.

-He has taught at some universities in Iran and Afghanistan, such as Payame Noor University (2008-2010), Al-Mustafa International University (2006-2010), Academy of Sciences of Afghanistan (2010) and Gharjistan Institute of Higher Education (2010).
+He has taught at some universities in Iran and Afghanistan, such as Payame Noor University (2008–2010), Al-Mustafa International University (2006–2010), Academy of Sciences of Afghanistan (2010) and Gharjistan Institute of Higher Education (2010).
 He acted as the adviser of Academy of Sciences of Afghanistan and Chancellor of Gharjistan University (Farah Branch).
 He works as the adviser for the Center for the Study of Islam and the Middle East in Washington D.C.
 Akhlaq, is affiliated with the George Washington University, the Catholic University of America, Princeton University University Center for Human Values, and Boston University's Department World Languages & Literatures.
 He has given lectures at University of Idaho. and Purdue University Purdue College of Liberal Arts and University of Louisville College of Arts & Sciences.
 The Global Studies Directory: People, Organizations, Publications, published by Brill in 2018, included Akhlaq as a prominent figure among scholars significantly contributing to the domain of global studies Akhlaq gave talks on Islamic Science and its Relationship to Faith Islamization and ISIS at the Catholic University's McLean Center for the Study of Culture and Values.

 Activities

-He has managed the first Afghan intellectuals' magazine, Rayehey-e-azadi:the smell of freedom by international co-editorial staff for more than two years (2002-2003).
+He has managed the first Afghan intellectuals' magazine, Rayehey-e-azadi:the smell of freedom by international co-editorial staff for more than two years (2002–2003).

 He has published five books showing the author's intellectual trend.

 His dozens of articles have been published in scholarly and scientific journals (such as: Ayeneh Marefat: Beheshti University, Islam Pizuhi: IHCS, Zehn: Islamic Research Institute for culture and thought, Human Rights: Mofid University, Nebras: Nebras Research Institute in Kabul).